 Carrying out research at the interface between Human Resource Management and innovation, Helen’s work suggests that companies are held back less by the technical challenges that innovation presents than by entrenched work patterns and limited new ideas coming from the bottom up.
 She has investigated the role of people management practices in enabling innovation, looking across national boundaries to draw out benchmark data.
 Helen’s research has led to a series of commissioned pieces of work within the engineering and manufacturing sectors (e.g. Baxi) and also in successfully tendering for research projects put forward by the CIPD investigating Employee Voice at Work.
 This latter piece of research- which highlights the role of employee voice in enabling workplace innovation- is attracting wide interest from practitioner communities especially but not exclusively from manufacturing and engineering sectors.
 Helen has supervised ten doctoral students to completion and has acted as external examiner to more than 15 students from various institutions based in the UK, NL, Australia and elsewhere.
 Helen currently supervises five doctoral students.

-Helen’s research speaks to the productivity puzzle that beleaguers the UK economy.
+This research speaks to the importance of supporting innovation within organizations, not only through investment in technology but also through effective people management practice.
 Innovation helps organisations to perform in a sustainable way given finite resources and faced with competitive demands.
 Manufacturing and engineering companies are often held back less by the technical challenges that innovation presents than by entrenched work patterns and limited new ideas coming from the bottom up.
 While Helen’s research has helped set the foundation for an influential network of organisations primarily but not exclusively from the manufacturing and engineering sector investigating inhibitors and enablers for ‘Employee Voice’, Helen leads a variety of projects within and outside the UK.
 She co-leads a research project funded by the British Academy/ Leverhulme Trust which seeks to identify why, when and how pay for performance sparks creativity.
 Helen has just co-authored a paper examining what factors drive creativity and innovation, drawing on small and medium-sized businesses located in Vietnam and is lead author for a global project examining how national culture influences employee discretionary behaviours- i.e. those activities they choose, rather than being required, to perform.

 Sponsors and collaborators